Euro gets reprieve, but policy, growth risks cap upside

-SYDNEY The euro clung onto modest gains early in Asia on Tuesday after a lackluster overnight session that saw investors trim bearish positions in the common currency following a heavy selloff last week.
+SYDNEY The euro clung onto modest gains early in Asia on Tuesday after a lacklustre overnight session that saw investors trim bearish positions in the common currency following a heavy selloff last week.

 Traders said an absence of fresh drivers had prompted the market to lock in profits, a move that helped the euro drift up to $1.3405 from Monday's low of $1.3345, pulling away from a two-month trough of $1.3295 plumbed Thursday.